-Income limits are used for eligibility only at admission.
+Income limits are used to determine eligibility at admission.
 Eligibility is established by comparing a family's annual income with HUD's published income limits.
-To be income eligible, the annual income of an applicant must be within the low-income limit.
+To be income eligible, a family must be a low-income family.

 Using Income Limits for Targeting [24 CFR 960.202(b)]